2do2go/mongodbext/README.md

 **options:**

-* `fields` - hash of fields that should be embedded, should be specified in format: `{field1: 'embedderName1', field2: 'embedderName2', ...}`
+* `fields` - hash of fields that should be embedded, should be specified in format: `{field1: 'embedderName1', field2: 'embedderName2', ...}.
-* `embedders` - hash of embedders, should contain `embedder` for each field from `fields` option.

 **Example:**